-Most plants benefit from some sort of regular pruning and maintenance.
-It keeps them healthy and encourages fresh, new growth.
-The trick is in knowing when to prune what.
+Most plants benefit from regular, annual pruning.
+It may seem like tough love, but pruning keeps them healthy and encourages fresh, new growth and renewal.
+While annual pruning is good for plants, the trick is in knowing when to prune which plants.

 Figuring Out When to Prune Your Plants